pramodatre/pramodatre.github.io/index.markdown

 layout: home
 ---
 Welcome to my webpage!
 I'm a Researcher working on Machine Learning and Computer Vision.
-I enjoy working on projects in my spare time.
+I enjoy working on some fun projects in my spare time.
 I like to bike and hike if I'm not doing any projects.